 Wild and Native Bees

 The honey bee is an amazing creature and a wonder to behold.
-In addition to the cherished honey, wax, and other products honey bees produce, they are often recognized as our prime crop pollinators.
+In addition to the cherished honey, wax, and other products honey bees produce, they are recognized as our prime crop pollinators.
+And no other bee does on-demand pollination like the honey bee.

 But the honey bee is not alone and is actually just one in over 20,000 described bee species in the world, over 4,000 in North America, and over 500 in Oregon.
 The honey bee is a non-native that first came to the Americas in the early 1600’s.
-And while the honey bee is a key pollinator of many crops, there are numerous examples of native and wild bees doing major pollination work as well.
+And while the honey bee is a pollinator of many crops, there are numerous examples of native and wild bees doing major crop pollination work as well.
+With an ever-increasing number of maladies and hardships facing honey bees, it seems wise to seek a better understanding of our native and wild bees and the role they play in various ecosystems.

-There is growing interest to better recognize our “forgotten pollinators”, to appreciate their importance in the natural world, to comprehend their contributions in agroecosystems, and do more to safeguard their future.
-Another thing to consider is the impact honey bees have on native bees in competition for floral resources, especially in natural (less disturbed) areas.
+There is growing interest to better appreciate our “forgotten pollinators”, to recognize their importance in the natural world, to comprehend their contributions, and do more to safeguard their future.
+Honey bees are an established aspect of managed landscapes, but there are some areas where perhaps they don't belong, such as natural and wild areas where they can create pressure on natives for floral resources.

 The Quest To Find Every Kind Of Bee In Oregon